Excel Sparklines (Table of Contents)

-- Follow the similar 1st and 2nd step of inserting line sparkline, but instead of selecting the Line option, select Column option from the Sparklines menu on the toolbar.
+- Follow the similar 1st and 2nd steps of inserting line sparkline, but instead of selecting the Line option, select the Column option from the Sparklines menu on the toolbar.

 - We can see the column sparkline inserted for the above data as entered in the sheet.